-Even as the Summer Vacation starts, it’s not too early to start thinking ahead to the next phase of your Warwick degree course… By Helen Ireland
+So it’s the Summer Vacation but it’s not too early to start thinking ahead to the next phase of your Warwick degree course… By Helen Ireland

-OK, so you’ve had a busy year, survived your exams (you hope!) and are looking forward to a few weeks of total relaxation, recharging your batteries, travelling, catching up with friends, or maybe simply vegetating.
+OK, so you’ve had a busy year, survived your exams (you hope!) and have already enjoyed a few weeks of total relaxation, recharging your batteries, travelling, catching up with friends, or maybe simply vegetating.
 You’ve earned some downtime, focusing on you and not having to worry about deadlines for a few weeks.
 Some of you may have vacation jobs to bring in funds, or internships to help with career planning, but you’ll all be ready for a break from studying.